Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 ("tracks") and event detection.
 Each has three available display options that may be controlled independently:

-* "Tracks" (:action:`- Tracks` |->| :action:`track-show Show Tracks`) are
-  displayed as a polyline that follows the historic location of the object using the estimated ground center point.
+* "Trails" are displayed as a polyline that follows the historic location of the object using the estimated ground center point.

 * Detection boxes ("heads") show an outline of the detection on the current frame.